 Are There Ways to Qualify for Financial Aid Without the FAFSA?

-Also, for those who plan on obtaining private loans to cover the costs of their education, filling out a FAFSA may not be necessary.
-For these types of financial aid funds, students or their parents must fill out a separate set of paperwork specified by the lender.
+Filling out the FAFSA may also be unnecessary for those who plan to obtain private loans to cover the costs of their education.
+For these types of financial aid, students or their parents must fill out a separate set of paperwork specified by the lender.

-Although a FAFSA may not be an absolute requirement for every student, it is strongly advised that those who think they may need financial aid funding go ahead with the process and fill it out.
-Doing so can only benefit students in the long run, since many may find out they are eligible for aid they didn't realize they would qualify for.
+Although a FAFSA may not be an absolute requirement for every student, it is strongly advisable to fill it out so as not to limit your financial aid opportunities.
+Doing so can only benefit you in the long run, since many students may find they are eligible for aid they didn't realize they would qualify for.

 Can I Receive Financial Aid as an Online Out-of-State Student?